claudy/Highpointers-Konvention-2022/schedule.md

 What: A group will be going to visit the Flight 93 Memorial after breakfast.
 The U.S. Park Service has built a very nice [memorial and visitors center](https://www.nps.gov/flni/index.htm).
 Expect to spend about an hour here, possibly a little longer.

 > Note: The memorial is roughly 30 miles (~45 min drive) east of Seven Springs Resort.

+### 👨‍🏫 **Classroom Instruction \(courtesy of Alan Ritter \)**

+Time: 1 p.m. - Orienteering
+      2:30 p.m. - Basic Climbing Knots

+Location: Snowflake Room \(3rd floor, Convention Center\)

+What: Alan has graciously volunteered to teach two classes this afternoon.
+The first will cover orienteering and basic outdoor navigational skills, while the second will cover the basic knots used when climbing.
+Each class will last approximately one hour.

 ### 🥾 **GAP Trail Hike**